columbiadb/columbiadb.github.io/syllabus.md

 <a name="ec"></a>
 #### Extra Credit

-The purpose of extra credit is to reward cool stuff.
-Propose activities that deserve extra credit and convince me how much extra credit (up to 10%) you should receive.
+The purpose of extra credit is to reward learning and doing cool stuff.
+Propose activities that the course doesn't go over nor force you to do, and convince me how much extra credit (up to 10%) you should receive.
 Some _possible directions_:

-* survey a database subarea in terms of idea adoption
+* survey a discussed database topic area in terms of idea adoption
 * suggest an above and beyond target for your project
-* propose a lecture
+* read about a topic not covered and give a lecture
-* __your thoughts here__
+* __your ideas here__

 ## Collaboration/Copying Policy